vvzen/pyside2-qml-examples/README.md

 I've read online about QML from people in VFX and there is a certain sentiment that it's only for creating fancy "mobile-like" experiences.
 In my humble opinion, they aren't getting the big picture.

+The following examples have been tested under `python3.7` and `pyside2=5.13.2`.
+They should also work under `python2.7`

 ## FAQs

 ### How to quickly preview some qml

+This is really useful for prototyping a UI without wanting to write a `main.py` at all.
 ```bash
 $ qmlscene main.qml
 ```